 Communicate your company’s stance on health and safety – and drive the message to your target audience via multiple channels such as in the media space or on social channels.

 2. Gain Publicity for Virtual Events

+This is a PR trend that has emerged due to the unique situation we are in globally amid the COVID-19 pandemic.
 Due to safety measurements such as travel restrictions, most, if not all, events have become virtual where everyone had to adapt to the changes.

 Today, Zoom and Google Meet are no strangers to us, be it for online school, work from home, online church services and others.
 Those who were unfamiliar with technology and its functions had to adapt to the situation and learn how to use technology overnight.

 Major events have had to adapt in terms of logistics and planning and there may be a silver lining after all.
 “Going virtual” or the innovative use of technology by brands could become a talking point that will make them stand out from others.
 It is also a way of refreshing the event that may make it more relevant than ever.

 Throughout 2021, we must continue to keep an open mind and be flexible as we are uncertain of what may happen next, and execute events accordingly.